 809.09.C.
 ITS Cabinet – Power Distribution Cabinet (PDC).
 Provide a total of four conduits entering the foundation.
 This includes three 2 in (50.8 mm) Schedule 40 conduits to be connected to the 24 in (457.2 mm) power “ELECTRIC” pull-box, and one 3/4 in (19 mm) Schedule 40 conduit to service the ground rod.
 The cost of these conduits is incidental to the cost of the ITS cabinet.
 Refer to Standard Construction Drawing ITS-10.11.
 Stub conduits 3 in to 6 in above the foundation.
 Cap unused conduits with a flexible rubber compression coupling or fitting with a hose clamp.

 Furnish and install a PDC rated NEMA 3R with at least dimensions of 50 in (height), 30 in (width), and 17 in (depth) (1.27 m, 0.76 m, and 0.43 m).

+The loads must be landed appropriately to match the circuit breakers.
+Refer to the manufacturer’s wiring diagram to determine which terminal block ties to which breaker.

+Land a full size DMS on the terminal block associated with the 60A breaker

+Land a 12’ DMS on the terminal block associated with the 40A or 60A breaker

+Land an ITS or DMS cabinet on the terminal block associated with a 30A breaker

+Land a VSL on the terminal block associated with a 30A breaker.
+A near and far side VSL may be landed on the same terminal block by using a 3-way splice in the pull box

 809.09.D.
 ITS Cabinet – Ramp Meter.
 Provide a total of eight conduits entering the foundation.
 This includes four 2 in Schedule 40 conduits(101.6 mm) to be connected to the 32 in (812.8 mm) communications “TRAFFIC” pull-box, one 3 in (76.2 mm) and two 4 in in (50.8 mm) Schedule 40 conduits to be connected to the 18 in (457.2 mm) power “ELECTRIC” pull-box, and one 3/4 in (19 mm) Schedule 40 conduit to service the ground rod.
 The cost of these conduits is incidental to the cost of the ITS cabinet.
 Refer to Standard Construction Drawing ITS-76.10.
 Stub conduits 3 in to 6 in above the foundation.
 Cap unused conduits with a flexible rubber compression coupling or fitting with a hose clamp.